Rémy Martin: History

 The name Rémy Martin comes from the company founder, born in 1695 near Rouillac in southwestern France.
 A vintner by trade, in 1724 he created a cognac trading house.
 On his death in 1773, the business passed to his grandson, also named Rémy.
-In 1841, Paul-Emile-Rémy Martin assumed control and oversaw great growth.
+In 1841, Paul-Emile Rémy Martin assumed control and oversaw great growth.
 He added a logo to the bottles and cases; a centaur after Sagittarius, Martin's own zodiac sign.
 The Rémy Martin logo continues; in China it's réntóumă (人头马), literally "man-headed horse".

 In the interwar period, André Renaud, a lawyer, merchant, and partner in E. Rémy Martin & Co. since 1910, took the lead.
 In 1927, he popularized VSOP Fine Champagne.
 Rémy Martin cognacs were then sold worldwide.
 After World War II, Rémy Martin continued to rise under André Hériard-Dubreuil, André Renaud's son-in-law.
 At the death of André Renaud in 1965, André Hériard-Dubreuil became president.
 His children joined him, notably his daughter Dominique Hériard-Dubreuil, who became general manager in 1988, and president two years later.
 In 1991, the House of Rémy Martin incorporated Rémy Cointreau into the business.

-In 1980, at the beginning of the Chinese economic reform, Rémy Martin ventured into China with the Dynasty brand (Dynasty Wine Ltd), the first foreign wine maker and the second joint-venture in all of China.
+In 1980, at the beginning of the reform and opening up, Rémy Martin ventured into China with the Dynasty brand (Dynasty Wine Ltd), the first foreign wine maker and the second joint venture in all of China.

 In the 2010s Rémy Martin experienced a significant sales downturn after Chinese austerity measures targeted expensive gifts.